 - Big Creepy-Crawlies: It's not called "The Worms" for nothing!

 - Corrupt Corporate Executive: Mr. Corchoran, the owner of the Corchoran Waste Site.

 - Covers Always Lie: The book cover suggests that the worms of the title are of a normal size, like in Squirm, when in fact they're quite large.

 - Dirty Coward: Corchoran abandons the others at the waste site during the worms' initial attack.

-- Infant Immortality: Averted (sorta) with Jeremy Cramer, who becomes the first person converted into a giant worm, but played straight with a little girl who Felicity and the others rescue from the worms later on.
+- Improbable Infant Survival: Averted (sorta) with Jeremy Cramer, who becomes the first person converted into a giant worm, but played straight with a little girl who Felicity and the others rescue from the worms later on.

 - My Car Hates Me: The group tries to escape in Corchoran's Cadillac, only to discover it's out of gas because Corchoran was too much of a cheapskate to fill it up all the way.

 - Patient Zero: The first victim of the worms is Felicity's little brother Jeremy, who went exploring at the waste site and got stung.
 He turns into a worm at the hospital and begins attacking people.

 - Sealed Evil in a Can: The imprisoned giant worms in their metal coffin.

 - Town with a Dark Secret: Province definitely qualifies, considering its history of accusing a family of witchcraft and then burning (almost) all of them at the stake just to steal their land.